donejs/donejs/docs/guide.md

 ## Importing other projects

 DoneJS makes it easy to import other projects that are published on [NPM](https://npmjs.org).
-In this section we will install and add the [Bootstrap](http://getbootstrap.com/) styles to the page and also import the [bit-tabs](https://github.com/bitovi-components/bit-tabs) widget on the homepage.
+In this section we will install and add the [Bootstrap](http://getbootstrap.com/) styles to the page and also use the [bit-tabs](https://github.com/bitovi-components/bit-tabs) widget on the homepage.

 ### Adding Bootstrap

-Bootstrap is [available on NPM](https://www.npmjs.com/package/bootstrap) so we can install and save it as a dependency of our application like this:
+Since Bootstrap is [available on NPM](https://www.npmjs.com/package/bootstrap) we can install and save it as a dependency of our application like this:

 ```
 npm install bootstrap --save